steveostudios/steveostudios-11ty/src/blog/2022-04-19-cli-for-my-website/index.md

 This will move a book to the "finished" state, and log the necessary things.
 Next I need it to do some sort of happy dance!

 ![site book finish](./finish.jpg)

+The source code can be found on [Github](https://github.com/steveostudios/steveostudios-cli).